chancerose1/chancerose1.github.io/js/assets/files/READ.txt

-Thanks for taking an interest in my work!
+Thanks for taking an interest in my work!!!
 I have experience programming for web applications and embedded systems.
 --- In the embedded directory there is a link to the GitHub repository for my group's work
     for CS 4501 - Wireless for the Internet of Things course, including our final project,